What is Infrastructure-as-Code?

 Before infrastructure-as-code, provisioning a server meant logging into a management console and clicking through configuration screens.
 The result was snowflake infrastructure — servers configured slightly differently, undocumented changes, and the terror of 'don't touch that server, no one knows how it's configured.'
 IaC changed this by making infrastructure reproducible, reviewable, and version-controlled.

 Tools like Terraform, Pulumi, and AWS CloudFormation proved that declarative configuration files are superior to manual processes for managing complex systems.
 The same principles apply to security policy management.
-Before policy-as-code, security rules were configured through admin UIs — clicks in a dashboard that left no audit trail, couldn't be reviewed in a pull request, and couldn't be tested before deployment.
+Before policy-as-code, security rules were scattered across per-tool settings and ad hoc configuration — changes with no single reviewable artefact, no validation before they took effect, and no way to see the whole ruleset in one place.

-Intercept's YAML policy files are the IaC equivalent for AI agent security.
-Just as a Terraform file declares 'this server should exist with these properties,' a YAML policy file declares 'this agent should have access to these tools under these conditions.'
-The declaration is the configuration — there is no separate manual step.
+PolicyLayer's JSON policy documents are the IaC equivalent for AI agent security.
+Just as a Terraform file declares 'this server should exist with these properties,' a policy document declares 'this grant should allow these tools under these conditions.'
+The declaration is the configuration — the document saved in the dashboard is exactly what the gateway enforces.

 HOW POLICYLAYER USES THIS